nvaws/saa-c03/SAA-Lab01.md

 Creating Security Groups

-Let us now create two different 'Security Groups' for Web server and load balancer.
+Let us now create three different 'Security Groups' for Web server and load balancer.
 We would leverage them in coming steps.
 In the navigation pane find and click on 'Security Groups'

+#### OpenWebSG

 * Click on 'Create Security Group'
-  * Security group name: LnxWebSG
+  * Security group name: OpenWebSG
-  * Description: This SG is to be used for web application servers.
+  * Description: This SG is to be used for web application servers that are open to web access directly.
   * VPC: Lab-vpc
-* Click on Create

-Similarly create another security group for your Loadbalancer layer.

-Select either of the Security Group now and click on 'Inbound Rules' tab.
-Click on 'Edit Rules' and add rules for incoming traffic on the security groups like mentioned below.

-#### OpenWebSG
+  * Inbound rules: add rules as mentioned below

 | Type  | Protocol | Port Range | Source |           |
 | :---: | :------: | :--------: | :----: | :-------: |